ringcentral/ringcentral-api-docs/docs/team-messaging/manual/compliance-export.md

     When an export task has completed successfully, make a GET request to the `uri` parameter returned in the response as described in the previous step, and pass your access token via an Authorization header or access_token query parameter as described in [Accessing protected content](../../basics/media.md) on *Working with media content*.

-## Sample Code: Export Team Messaging Data
+## Sample Code: Export Chat Data

-The following code sample shows how to call the Compliance Export API to export the team messaging data and save it to a local machine.
+The following code sample shows how to call the Compliance Export API to export the chat data and save it to a local machine.

 !!! note "Running the code"
-    * If you have tried the [Team Messaging quick start](../quick-start.md), you can just copy all the functions below and add them to the quick start project then call the `create_compliance_export_task()` function.
+    * If you have tried the [Chat quick start](../quick-start.md), you can just copy all the functions below and add them to the quick start project then call the `create_compliance_export_task()` function.
 Otherwise, edit the variables in ALL CAPS with your app and user credentials before running the code.
     * If you run on your production account, remember to use app credentials for production and change the RingCentral server URL to "https://platform.ringcentral.com"

 === "JavaScript"